There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 Establish Your Credit History While at Home

-- Can include credit cards, auto loan/leases, student loans, etc.
+- This can include credit cards, auto loan/leases, student loans, etc.

 - But loan programs are available for much lower credit scores too